Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 1. Dynamic Pseudo-Classes

-Dynamic pseudo-classes are added to and removed from HTML elements dynamically, based on the state they transition into in response to the user’s interactions.
-Some of the examples of dynamic pseudo-classes are :hover, :focus, :link, and :visited, all of which can be added to the <a> anchor tag.
+Dynamic pseudo-classes are applied to HTML elements dynamically, based on the state they transition into due to user interactions.
+Some examples include :hover, :focus, :link, and :visited, all of which are commonly used with the <a> anchor tag.

 color: #8D20AE;